 - 13.1.
 Driveways/parking pads must be constructed of concrete or interlocking paving stones.
 Gravel driveways/parking pads are prohibited. - 13.2.
 The wall finishes on the garage must echo the primary wall finishes of the house. - 13.3.
 Double car garages are mandatory and shall be minimum 18 feet wide. - 13.4.
 Garage foreheads are required to be of appropriate scale.
 Creative use of architectural details should be employed to visually decrease the forehead height. - 13.5.
 The design of the garage shall echo the house design. - 13.6.
 Driveway widths must not exceed the width of the garage doors by more than 2 feet. - 13.7.
-Garages must be significantly detailed and harmoniously blend with the overall theme of the house.
-The garage door must include window inserts or decorative hardware that compliments the overall style of the house.
+On front drive lots, garages must be significantly detailed and harmoniously blend with the overall theme of the house.
+The garage door must include window inserts or decorative hardware that compliments the overall style of the house. - 13.8.
+On laned lots, a concrete garage pad for a detached garage is required as a minimum within 2 years of occupancy of the home.
+The concrete pad must be for a minimum of a single car garage and shall be set back a minimum of 4' from the rear property line.